Frequently Asked Questions:

 Are Essential oils safe to use during pregnancy.

-Certain oils are not recommended for use during the full term of pregnancy, especially the herbs.
+Certain oils are not recommended for use during the full term of pregnancy.
 There are however certain oils such as Lavender, Roman Chamomile and Mandarin which can provide emotional centering and comfort to the mind and body during this time.

 What is the lifespan or expiry date of essential oils?